-Book orders for your classes should be placed with the bookstore.
-Consider however that ordering books takes time (several months).
+Book orders for your classes should be placed with the bookstore.28 Consider however that ordering books takes time (several months).
+Spring book orders are due by the 10th of November and summer/fall book orders are due by the 15th of March.
+Book orders are submitted directly through the faculty portal, following bookstore guidelines.
 If your courses start soon, please consult with the Bookstore personnel to find out when they expect that your order can be filled.
 If your course is a standard course, books may have been ordered filling the requests of previous professors and you may choose to use those texts.
 The rule of thumb is to not set more than 110 euros worth of required reading per 4 credit course (this may be different for graduate courses, so check with the graduate program director if you are teaching master level courses).
 In any case, confirm with your departmental colleagues what the average expected amount of reading is per class.